-This section describes the procedures for configuring Asterisk in the following environment (see Figure 54):
+This section describes the procedures for configuring Asterisk in the following environment:

 - Asterisk is connected to the network via a SIP gateway. - Two SIP endpoints, 2001 and 2002, are registered on Asterisk. - Each endpoint is associated with a T-Library desktop application.